acamposuribe/brush/README.md

 - `brush.load(canvasID, canvas_obj)`
   - **Description**: Initializes the drawing system and sets up the environment.
+  - **Important**: If you want to use the createCanvas() function, the library will be automatically loaded.
+There's no need to use the load function.
   - **Parameters**:
     - `canvasID` (string): Optional ID of the buffer/canvas element.
 If false, uses the window's rendering context.
     - `canva_obj` (string): Optional ID of the buffer/canvas element.
 If false, uses the window's rendering context.